 What is an intensive corrections order NSW?

 Intensive Correction Orders are sentences of imprisonment served in the community.
 Those sentences can be for up to two years for one offence and three years for multiple offences.
 All Community Correction Orders involve a conviction being recorded and they are considered to be the most severe punishment short of being sent to jail.
 They are still more favourable to imprisonment, however, as the time is spent in the community.

-An Intensive Correction Orders has conditions attached to it.
-If conditions are not complied with it can also lead to the Intensive Correction Order can be revoked.
+An Intensive Correction Order has conditions attached to it.
+If you do not comply with the conditions you could have your Intensive Correction Order revoked.
 If the Intensive Correction Order is revoked, you may be required to serve the balance of time left on the Intensive Correction Order in prison.

 The standard conditions of an Intensive Correction Order are the following:

 - A condition that you must not commit any offence,